Dando18/cmsc858d-final-project/README.md

 _Note:_ Processing the data sets (particularly _mouse-exon_ and _ca1-neurons_) is quite slow.
 For this reason we checkpoint the intermediate preprocessed data in a pickle file.
 The first run for a given data set will be slow, but it should speed up after that.

+## Repo Overview

+The two main files of interest are:

+- `dim_reduce.py`: implementations or API calls for all the dimensionality reduction algorithms
+- `metrics.py`: performance metrics used to evaluate embeddings